- Introduction

 ruff check --fix example.py # Apply the changes

-You may get fixes that Ruff has classed as being unsafe, indicating that the meaning of your code may change with those fixes.
+You may get fixes that Ruff has classified as unsafe, indicating that the meaning of your code may change with those fixes.
 There are none in the example, but the commands to fix the unsafe-fixes are similar:

 ruff check --unsafe-fixes --diff example.py # Show what the changes 'would' be